elof/popular/_data/jeanne/2020-09-01-pandemic-toys-and-games.md

    * [Andy Warhol Wood Puzzle Set](https://amzn.to/2FGndWv)
    * [Playhouse Assorted Donuts 24-Piece Die Cut Shaped Mini Puzzle](https://amzn.to/35JMIkz)
    * [Playhouse Tabby Kitten 25-Piece Die-Cut Shaped Mini Puzzle](https://amzn.to/3hE098f)
-3. Educational Electronic Games: This [Square Panda Multisensory Phonics Playset](https://amzn.to/3jxwjU4) was recommended by a mom on a parent app I use and my kid loves it because it’s interactive with interchangeable letters that you place on a board.
+3. **Educational Electronic Games**: This [Square Panda Multisensory Phonics Playset](https://amzn.to/3jxwjU4) was recommended by a mom on a parent app I use and my kid loves it because it’s interactive with interchangeable letters that you place on a board.
 The games are fun with adorable characters.
 And I actually think she’s learning how to read from it.  [](https://amzn.to/3jxwjU4)
 4. Art Kits: While I usually piece meal our kid art activities, sometimes mama is tired so I pulled out one of these [Crayola Paint Your Own Figurines ](https://amzn.to/2YBKa3A) kits where my kid can work independently.
 5. Jewelry Stand: This [LEGO DOTS Rainbow Jewelry Stand](https://amzn.to/3hsc2ia) was a birthday gift and I love it because it’s such a fun alternative to a music jewelry box.
 And it’s LEGO! [](https://amzn.to/3hsc2ia)
 6. Light Box: This [LED Light Box for Tracing](https://amzn.to/2YEH6E9) was another birthday gift.
 I put it on kiddo’s wishlist because it’s something that we both can use.
 I use it for tracing drawings onto watercolor paper.
 She does tracing on it too but it also doubles as a cheaper alternative to a traditional light box which sometimes is $$$. [](https://amzn.to/2YEH6E9)